freddiehaddad/oxidized/README.md

 Right now the best help is feedback on architecture, clarity of crate boundaries, and uncovering Unicode or rendering edge cases.
 Open issues early; we gladly refactor while things are still soft clay.

-*Rule of thumb:* if a change crosses more than one concern, split it.
-If an invariant isn’t obvious, document it right in the code.

 ## FAQ (tiny & growing)

 1. **Is this a Neovim fork?** No — completely fresh Rust code.